4gt10/GoogleBooksApp/GoogleBooksApp/Pods/LightRoute/README.md

 ## Transition for Segue

-And finish, you can initiate transition from `UIStoryboardSegue` like this:
+You can initiate transition from `UIStoryboardSegue` like this:

 ```swift